mshahbazi72/cGANTransfer/README.md

 ### 2.2.
 Data<a name="Data"></a>
 ### 2.3.
 Pretrained Weights<a name="Weights"></a>
-Before training, BigGAN's pretrained weights should be placed in the sub-directory "weights".
+Before training, BigGAN's pretrained weights should be placed in the sub-directory "weights" of the base directory.

-For BigGAN on ImageNet, you use the [pretrained weights](https://github.com/ajbrock/BigGAN-PyTorch#pretrained-models) provided by the BigGAN's authors.
+For BigGAN on ImageNet, you can use the [pretrained weights](https://github.com/ajbrock/BigGAN-PyTorch#pretrained-models) provided by the BigGAN's authors.
+In this project, we have used the [main checkpoint](https://drive.google.com/file/d/1nAle7FCVFZdix2--ks0r5JBkFnKw8ctW/view).

 If you want to use other datasets (e.g. Cifar10/100) as the pretraining dataset, you can first train the [BigGAN](https://github.com/ajbrock/BigGAN-PyTorch) on the desired dataset, and then, use the pretrained weights for cGANTransfer.